 Electrical Engineering Technology - B. Tech

-Electrical technologists help design, develop, test, and manufacture electrical and electronic equipment.
+Electrical Engineering Technology graduate with bachelor’s degree has the ability to design, develop, test, and manufacture electrical and electronic equipment.
 They may work in product evaluation and testing, using measuring and diagnostic devices to adjust, test, and repair equipment.
 Electrical and electronic engineering technology is also applied to a wide variety of systems such as communications and process controls.

 Students gain experience in the following areas: